5 minutes reading time

 3 different colored credit cards on a keyboard are being hooked away by a fishing hook.

-How to recognize and report phishing
+How to Recognise and Report Phishing

-Phishing is the fraudulent practice of sending emails, pretending to be from reputable companies, to nudge individuals to reveal personal information.
-While phishing can be subtle, recognizing it will help prevent you from falling for it.
+While phishing can be subtle, recognising it will help prevent you from falling for it.
 Some common phishing signs are emails with;

 • Misspellings or grammar mistakes.